#1 Home Improvement Retailer

 For fresh flavors to accent your homegrown produce, try herb gardening.
 They're generally low-maintenance and grow easily in pots, both indoors and outdoors.
 If you grow herbs outdoors, stick to heat-loving herbs that'll endure the summer temperatures, and consider a hanging herb garden.

 Planting herbs in the ground can be tricky, as many of them — especially mint — are invasive and will take over your yard.
-So just keep them in small decorative pots on a sunny window sill, porch, or even in wall planters.
+So keep them in small decorative pots on a sunny porch, window sill, or even as a beautiful hanging garden on a wall.
 Herbs also work well in a hydroponic garden, which means they don't grow in soil.
-Instead, they grow in a mix of rock chips, perlite, or sand.
+Instead, they grow in a mixture of sand, rock chips, or perlite.

 Trees as Natural Shade

 Trees are the ultimate natural source of shade, and they can change the look of your yard.
-Whether you plant a few trees or a small forest, keep in mind this is a long-term commitment.
+Whether you plant a few trees or a forest, remember this is a long-term commitment.
 Trees live many decades when they're healthy.
-Before you shop, plan so you know how to plant a tree, whether they're deciduous trees, evergreen saplings, or more mature trees.
+Before you shop, plan so you know how to plant a tree, whether they're evergreens, deciduous tree saplings, or more mature trees.

-Although trees framing a house may look picturesque, you should research the specifics of those trees before you plant them.
-Think about how deep the taproots go, how far the root ball extends outward, and the full-grown size of the trees you want.
-Trees will always find the most accessible source of water, so be sure to plant them away from your water pipes to avoid roots growing into them.
-As majestic as trees are, it's essential to also consider how and where they'd fall if a major storm or disease weakened them.
-If you've planned accordingly, found trees you love, and know the perfect places to put them, get planting.
+A backyard forest may be the stuff of dreams, but research the trees you're planting beforehand.
+Think about how far the roots extend outward, the full-grown size of the trees, and how deep the taproots go.
+Trees will always find the easiest source of water, so be sure to plant them away from your water pipes to avoid roots growing into them.
+Leave a safe distance from your home, as large trees can catch the wind if not properly pruned.
+If you've planned accordingly, found trees you love, and know the ideal places to put them, get planting.
 That way, you can enjoy natural shade and the soothing sound of leaves rustling in the breeze sooner rather than later.

-No matter if your perfect summer includes relaxing, gardening, grilling, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
+No matter if your perfect summer includes grilling, gardening, relaxing, or starting outdoor DIY projects, we've got you covered.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
 Shop online at your leisure, on our app anywhere you like, or in the aisles of your Sw San Antonio store.

 Nearby Stores